 - Excessive lethargy

 - Dizziness or lightheadedness when changing positions (for example, getting up from a sitting place).

 In adults and older children, symptoms are highly suggestive of viral gastroenteritis.

 Stool tests are sometimes done under certain circumstances where the doctor suspects another cause, such as food poisoning.

-In the case of food poisoning, it is important to identify the source of contamination with certainty to prevent other people from getting sick as well from the water or food involved.
+In the case of food poisoning, it is essential to identify the source of contamination with certainty to prevent other people from getting sick from the water or food involved.

 Children under one year of age should be monitored and treated by a doctor.

 Patients who vomit for several hours and have a fever should also be subject to medical treatment.